 Dating is difficult; even more so when you live in an Arab country.
-If you’re in Egypt, chances are, you have a hard time physically meeting other men or women.
-You’re likely to have the same problem in places like Libya, and countless countries in the GCC.
+If you’re in Egypt, chances are, you have a hard time meeting other men or women.
+You’re likely to have the same problem in places like Libya, and a few countries in the GCC.

 But gender inequality is just one part of the problem.
 Dating is still deemed a taboo by most Arab families whether you’re living in the region or abroad, so what better way to circumvent taboos than by leading a double life through your smartphone.

 Enter Tinder, the application that transformed the dating scene across the region, not to mention, dramatically for those who are from marginalised communities.

 Unfortunately, change isn’t always a good thing.
 To find out what it’s really like to use a dating app as an Arab, we reached out to a few people and asked them what their experience was like.

 It’s the worst.
 I don’t even want to go into detail, it’s just terrible.
 People don’t understand the app.
 They use it like it’s Facebook, not a dating app.
 Sometimes you’ll see a profile with a photo of them stood next to their boyfriend or girlfriend.
 Like, why are you on Tinder?
 I tried it for a while, then I deleted it.

 Bilal, 27, Egypt